Thanjavur: Tourism and culture

 Thanjavur is an important pilgrim centre and a major tourist destination of Tamil Nadu.
 South Zone Culture Centre in Thanjavur is one of the regional cultural centres established by the Government of India to preserve and promote cultural heritage of India.
 There were 2,002,225 Indian and 81,435 foreign tourist arrivals in 2009 to Thanjavur.
 The most visited monument in Thanjavur is the Brihadeeswarar Temple, whose construction, the historian Percy Brown described as "a landmark in the evolution of building art in South India".
 Built in the 11th century by the Chola king Raja Raja Chola I (985–1014), the temple is dedicated to the Hindu god Shiva.
 The walls of the sanctum are covered with wall paintings from the Chola and Nayak periods.
 The temple was designated a UNESCO World Heritage Site in 1987.
-It is replicated in the Gangaikonda Cholesvarar Temple constructed by Raja Raja's son Rajendra Chola I (1012–44).King Raja Raja Chola memorial to have a complete makeover soon in Thanjavur.
+It is replicated in the Gangaikonda Cholesvarar Temple constructed by Raja Raja's son Rajendra Chola I (1012–44).
+King Raja Raja Chola memorial to have a complete makeover soon in Thanjavur.

 The Thanjavur Maratha palace was the official residence of the Bhonsle family who ruled over the Thanjavur region from 1674 to 1855.
 It was originally constructed by the rulers of the Thanjavur Nayak kingdom and after their fall, it served as the official residence of the Thanjavur Marathas.
 When most of the Thanjavur Maratha kingdom was annexed by the British Empire in 1799, the Thanjavur Marathas continued to hold sway over the palace and the surrounding fort.
-The southern side of the third quadrangle of the palace has a 190 ft tower-like building, called the Goodagopuram.Punnainallur Mariamman temple is about 7 Kms from Brihadeeswara temple.
+The southern side of the third quadrangle of the palace has a 190 ft tower-like building, called the Goodagopuram.
+Punnainallur Mariamman temple is about 7 km from Brihadeeswara temple.
 This temple was built by the first Maratha king of Thanjavur Venkoji in the year 1680.